joseech28/osTicket-PostInstalls/README.md

 <img src="https://imgur.com/G6xCRD4.png" height="80%" width="80%" alt="Disk Sanitization Steps"/>
 </p>
 <p>
-2. Configure Departments
-Admin Panel -> Agents -> Departments
-System Administrators
+2. To configure departments within the Admin Panel, navigate to the Agents tab and select Departments.
+This option is only available to System Administrators.
+From there, you can add, edit, or delete departments as needed.
 </p>
 <br />